holochain/holochain/docs/specs/src/hwp_1_intro.md

 **It is hard to maintain a unified, dynamic, shared state across a network, because of the constraints of physics:** In a distributed and open system, which enables autonomous agents to make valid changes to their state and freely associate with other agents in order to communicate those state changes to them, one cannot expect any one agent to know the state of all other agents across whatever partitions they may be in and whatever realtime changes they may be making.
 Such an assumption requires either centralization or omniscience.
 However, it is feasible to ensure strong eventual consistency[^strong-eventual-consistency], so that when any agents interact with and integrate the same data, all will converge to matching conclusions about the validity of any state change it represents.

-[^strong-eventual-consistency]: [Conflict-free Replicated Data Types](https://pages.lip6.fr/Marc.Shapiro/papers/RR-7687.pdf), Marc Shapiro, Nuno Preguiça, Carlos Baquero, Marek Zawirski.
+[^strong-eventual-consistency]: *Conflict-free Replicated Data Types*, Marc Shapiro, Nuno Preguiça, Carlos Baquero, Marek Zawirski <https://pages.lip6.fr/Marc.Shapiro/papers/RR-7687.pdf>.

 **Since only local time is knowable, non-local ordering is constructed by explicit reference:** In the physical universe, entities experience time only as a local phenomenon; any awareness of other entities' experience of time comes from direct interaction with them.
 Thus, "global time" as a total ordering of causal events does not exist and entities' interactions form only partial orderings.